vmware-samples/euc-samples/macOS-Samples/CustomXMLProfiles/README.md

 # EUC-samples

-## macOS-Samples \ Scripts
+## macOS-Samples \ CustomXMLProfiles
-This section of the **EUC-samples** repository contains samples relating to macOS endpoint management via scripts.
+This section of the **EUC-samples** repository contains samples relating to profile snippets which can be used in the "Custom XML" payload in Workspace ONE UEM for macOS management.
+Custom XML samples are typically used to manage key-value pairs in macOS preference domains.
+For more information on Custom XML, refer to [Custom XML Preferences - VMware EUC Blog](https://blogs.vmware.com/euc/2017/06/xml-preferences.html).

 Please feel free to submit any scripts you wish to share with the community!

 ## Submitting samples